yash-aggarwal-17/AxionDCBH/README.md

 Jupyter project for Direct Collapse Black Holes via Axion decay.
 Useful physics constants and definitions are given inside the physics/definitions.py, and the main project is run in the AxionDCBH.ipynb.

-Variance2.0 holds the value for variance of cosmic density field as a function of mass, and any example files are simply to test out the code.
+Variance2.0 holds the value for variance of cosmic density field as a function of mass.

-Packages needed to run the code:
+Packages needed to run the code: <br />
     1.)
 Python 3.12 <br />
     2.)
-SciPy
+SciPy 1.14 <br />
     3.)
-Numpy
+Numpy 2.1 <br />
     4.)
-Pandas
+Pandas 2.2 <br />
     5.)
-Matplotlib
+Matplotlib 3.9 <br />

+The example.ipynb and physics/definitions.ipynb are just there to test out pieces of code.